Near-Optimal Algorithm for Distribution-Free Junta Testing: Subroutines for finding relevant blocks

-The first algorithm is to test whether $g$ is $\gamma$-close to literal under uniform distribution.
-Similar to \cite{liu2019distribution}, this algorithm uses \textbf{UniformJunta} proposed by \cite{blais2009testing} for junta testing under uniform setting (the algorithm is specified in appendix).
+The first algorithm \textbf{IsLiteral} is used to test whether $g$ is $\gamma$-close to a literal under the uniform distribution.
+Similar to \cite{liu2019distribution}, this algorithm uses \textbf{UniformJunta} proposed by \cite{blais2009testing} for junta testing under the uniform setting (the algorithm is specified in appendix).
 The key difference is that here $\gamma$ is set as a constant instead of a function of $k$.

-\begin{itemize} \item \textbf{Input:}\; $g$: $\{0,1\}^B \rightarrow \{0,1\}$ \item \textbf{Output:}\; Accept if $g$ is a literal; Reject with probability at least $1-1/(28k)$ if $g$ is $\gamma$-far from literal, where $\gamma = 1/8$. \end{itemize}
+\begin{itemize} \item \textbf{Input:}\; $g$: $\{0,1\}^B \rightarrow \{0,1\}.$ \item \textbf{Output:}\; Accept if $g$ is a literal; Reject with probability at least $1-1/(28k)$ if $g$ is $\gamma$-far from literal, where $\gamma = 1/8$. \end{itemize}

-\begin{lem}[\cite{blais2009testing}] If $f$ is $\gamma$-close to $k$-junta under uniform distribution, then UniformJunta$(f, k, \gamma)$ returns accept.
-If $f$ is $\gamma$-far from $k$-junta under uniform distribution, then UniformJunta$(f, k, \gamma)$ returns reject with probability at least $2/3$.
-The sample complexity of this algorithm is bounded by $O(k/\gamma + k\log(k))$. \end{lem}
+\begin{lem}[\cite{blais2009testing}] If $f$ is $k$-junta under the uniform distribution, then UniformJunta$(f, k, \gamma)$ accepts.
+If $f$ is $\gamma$-far from every $k$-junta under the uniform distribution, then UniformJunta$(f, k, \gamma)$ rejects with probability at least $2/3$.
+The query complexity of this algorithm is bounded by $O(k/\gamma + k\log(k))$. \end{lem}

-\begin{lem} If $g$ is $\gamma$-far from any literal under uniform distribution, then with probability at least $1-1/(28k)$, the algorithm \textbf{IsLiteral} returns reject, where $\gamma = 1/8$. \end{lem}
+\begin{lem} If $g$ is $\gamma$-far from any literal under the uniform distribution, then with probability at least $1-1/(28k)$, the algorithm \textbf{IsLiteral} rejects, where $\gamma = 1/8$. \end{lem}